PriyaranjanKS/FusionDevBlogs/_posts/2024-07-15-Copilot-Website-Orchestration.md

 ## Step 6 : Set Security to No Authentication

 Before we test the Copilot, we need to ensure that the Copilot's security settings are configured correctly.
-For this demo, we will set the security to "No Authentication" to simplify the testing process.
+For this demo, we will set the security to "No Authentication" as the Copilot will be embedded in a public facing Power Pages site.

 1. Navigate to the **Settings** of your Copilot.